freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 which can more easily be accessed by law enforcement agencies.
 Simply copy them to your server and serve them yourself to avoid this problem.

-Do Not Use Third-Party Analytics, Tracking, or Advertising
+Do not use third-party analytics, tracking, or advertising
 ----------------------------------------------------------

 Most news websites, even those that are non-profits, use third-party analytics